davidjbuchanan/MS3-lockdown/README.md

     -   img class="img-fluid rounded" src="{{item.picture}}" alt="image of food"        (from all_recipes.html)
     -   value="{{cat.category_name}}">{{cat.category_name}}                             (from recipe.html)

-IO Error: HTTP resource not retrievable.
-The HTTP status from the remote server was: 405.           from found_recipe.html
+- IO Error: HTTP resource not retrievable.
+The HTTP status from the remote server was: 405.           (from found_recipe.html)

-Aside from these errors, all of the remaining code is perfectly validating.
+- Aside from these errors, all of the remaining code is perfectly validating.

 **CSS**
-- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - I am using `:root{}` variables in my CSS, which isn't [yet?] recognized by the validator.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) - I am using `:root{}` variables in my CSS, which isn't recognized by the validator.
 This is causing several **Parsing Errors**, when in fact they are not errors, and work perfectly fine.
 - **Property Errors**
     -   *abbr[data-original-title], abbr[title]* - Property text-decoration-skip-ink doesn't exist : none
     -   *.toast* - Property backdrop-filter doesn't exist : blur(10px)

-These errors incurred no impact on the rendered pages and were therefore ignored.
+- These errors incurred no impact on the rendered pages and were therefore ignored.

 **JavaScript**
 - [JShint](https://jshint.com/)